Rachele Fruit: 2024 presidential election

 The Socialist Workers Party nominated Fruit alongside vice-presidential candidate Dennis Richter.
 The ticket appeared on the ballot in six states: Louisiana, Minnesota, New Jersey, Tennessee, Vermont, and Washington.
 Fruit and Richter expressed strong support for Israel in the Gaza war and branded themselves as working-class candidates.

 Fruit received the following vote totals: Louisiana (361), Minnesota (745), New Jersey (1,316), Tennessee (985), Vermont (211), and Washington (607).

 Other elections

-Fruit had her best statistical performance in the 2013 Atlanta city council presidential election, securing 8,598 votes (19.71%) and placing second to Ceasar Mitchell Jr.
+Fruit had her best statistical performance in the 2013 Atlanta city council presidential election, receiving 8,598 votes (19.71%) and placing second behind Ceasar Mitchell.